The Phantom of the Earth

 One of the downsides for me was all of the scientific language and the constant need to refer to the appendix that was provided.
 It seemed too scientifically challenging for a common person at times.
 I think you have to be very into science and science fiction to thoroughly enjoy this book for all that it is worth.

-Guest review contributed by Mad Tea Party Book Reviews.
+This guest review was contributed by Mad Tea Party Book Reviews.
 The one thing this blogger likes more than Alice in Wonderland is reviewing books.
 Her favorite type is YA, but branches out to several other markets/genres.